bmhatfield/white-mountains/README.md

 # white-mountains
-Mirror of Ellozy's White Mountain Peakbagging Site
+Mirror of Ellozy's White Mountain Peakbagging Site (_Last Updated: 3/3/2019_)

 ### Explanation
 For those working on peakbagging the White Mountain 4000'ers, Mohamed Ellozy's site is a treasure.
 It's much faster to get a quick synopsis of time and distance from his site than any guidebook - especially when multiple trails are involved.